Huntington Township Housing Coalition

 Retiring Melville Chamber President Bids Sad Farewell to LI

 Mike DeLouise, long-time President of the Melville Chamber of Commerce and a frequent partner with Huntington Township Housing Coalition, bid a hauntingly beautiful farewell to LI in a June edition of the Long Island Business News.
 Mike is retiring off the Island.
-His farewell, however, contains an urgent warning that if LI does not provide… Continue reading Retiring Melville Chamber President Bids Sad Farewell to LI
+His farewell, however, contains an urgent warning that if LI does not provide more affordable housing options, our future is in peril.
+His warning needs to be taken seriously, very seriously.
+Read the entire piece at this website

 HTHC Testified for $15 an Hour Minimum Wage for Fast Food Workers